-At December 31, 2017, the Company had cash on hand in the amount of \$204,000.
-Management estimates that the current funds on hand will be sufficient to continue operations through April 2018.
-Management is currently seeking additional funds, primarily through the issuance of debt and equity securities for cash to operate our business, including without limitation the expenses it will incur in connection with the license agreements with Temple; costs associated with product development and commercialization of the AOT technology; costs to manufacture and ship the products; costs to design and implement an effective system of internal controls and disclosure controls and procedures; costs of maintaining our status as a public company by filing periodic reports with the SEC and costs required to protect our intellectual property.
-In addition, as discussed below, the Company has substantial contractual commitments, including without limitation salaries to our executive officers pursuant to employment agreements, and certain payments to a former officer, during the remainder of 2018 and beyond.
+At December 31, 2018, the Company had cash on hand in the amount of \$1,153,000.
+Management estimates that the current funds on hand will be sufficient to continue operations through September 2019.
+Management is currently seeking additional funds, primarily through the issuance of debt and equity securities for cash to operate our business, including without limitation the expenses it will incur in connection with the license agreements with Temple; costs associated with product development and commercialization of the AOT technology; costs to manufacture and ship the products; costs to maintain an effective system of internal controls and disclosure controls and procedures; costs of maintaining our status as a public company by filing periodic reports with the SEC and costs required to protect our intellectual property.
+In addition, as discussed below, the Company has substantial contractual commitments, including without limitation salaries to our executive officers pursuant to employment agreements, and certain payments to a former officer, during the remainder of 2019 and beyond.
 No assurance can be given that any future financing will be available or, if available, that it will be on terms that are satisfactory to the Company.
-Even if the Company is able to obtain additional financing, it may contain undue restrictions on our operations, in the case of debt financing or cause substantial dilution for our stock holders, in case of equity financing.
+Even if the Company is able to obtain additional financing, it may contain undue restrictions on our operations, in the case of debt financing.